Quantum Metrological Power of Continuous-Variable Quantum Networks

-Since a product state renders QFI at most linear in $M$, Theorem $\ref{Th1}$ indicates that a typical CV quantum network with a single squeezed-vacuum state is beneficial for quantum metrology.
-In other words, for a randomly chosen CV quantum network except for an exponentially small fraction, the proposed distributed displacement sensing scheme achieves the Heisenberg scaling of QFI for the displacement estimation.
-In addition, it implies that most CV quantum networks enable one to construct an entanglement using a single-mode squeezed vacuum state because the Heisenberg scaling can only be achieved using entanglement in our scheme.
-Moreover, we prove that the QFIs can always be attained by performing homodyne detection along $x$-axis without an additional network (See Appendix \ref{Appen E}.).
+Since a product state renders QFI at most linear in $M$, Theorem $\ref{Th1}$ indicates that typical CV quantum networks with a squeezed vacuum state are beneficial for quantum metrology.
+In other words, for a randomly chosen CV quantum network except for an exponentially small fraction, the proposed scheme achieves the Heisenberg scaling of QFI for the distributed displacement estimation.
+It also implies that most CV quantum networks enable one to construct an entanglement using a single-mode squeezed vacuum state since the Heisenberg scaling can only be achieved using entanglement in our scheme.
+Moreover, we prove that the QFIs can always be attained by performing homodyne detection along $x$-axis without an additional network~\cite{supple}.
+Since the input state is product and additional operations, such as local optimization and measurement, are local, the entanglement is constituted only from CV quantum networks.

-While our scheme with a single-mode squeezed vacuum state in a fixed mode is sufficient for our goal, the input state can be further optimized in principle.
-For example, one may choose an optimal input mode for a single-mode squeezed vacuum state for a given BSN or a product of squeezed vacuum states as an input.
+While our scheme with a squeezed vacuum state at a fixed mode is sufficient for our goal, the input state can be further optimized in principle.
+For example, one may use an optimal input mode for a squeezed vacuum state for a given BSN or a product of squeezed vacuum states as an input.